typelevel/cats/docs/datatypes/chain.md

 # Chain

-@:api(cats.data.Chain) is a data structure that allows constant time prepending, appending and concatenation.
+@:api(cats.data.Chain) is an immutable sequence data structure that allows constant time prepending, appending and concatenation.
 This makes it especially efficient when used as a [Monoid], e.g. with [Validated] or [Writer].
 As such it aims to be used where @:api(scala.collection.immutable.List) and @:api(scala.collection.immutable.Vector) incur a performance penalty.
+Cats also includes type class implementations to support using `Chain` as a general-purpose collection type, including [Traverse], [Monad], and [Alternative].

+## Motivation

 `List` is a great data type, it is very simple and easy to understand.
 It has very low overhead for the most important functions such as [fold][Foldable] and [map][Functor] and also supports prepending a single element in constant time.